 Why Truck Accidents Are More Complicated

 Truck accident claims can be much more complicated than typical car accident cases.
-Some of the reasons include:
+Some of the reasons include the following:

-- More serious injuries – The size of commercial trucks means that a collision with an 18-wheeler can impart significant forces.
+- More severe injuries – The size of commercial trucks means that a collision with an 18-wheeler can impart significant forces.
 These forces often lead to victims suffering catastrophic injuries.
-Treatment and long-term care needs are more expensive, which means the victim needs to recover greater compensation to cover all their expenses and losses.
+Treatment and long-term care needs are more expensive, so the victim needs to recover more excellent compensation to cover all their expenses and losses.

 - Multiple injured parties – Truck accidents can involve multiple vehicles and victims.
-When many people are injured by a truck crash, it can complicate the claims process, especially if damages surpass the liable parties’ insurance coverages and financial resources.
+When a truck crash injures many people, it can complicate the claims process significantly if damages surpass the liable parties’ insurance coverages and financial resources.

 - More evidence – Commercial motor vehicles are complex machines.
-Fully investigating a truck accident requires examining many more pieces of evidence that might be looked at in other kinds of auto accident cases.
-It also requires in-depth knowledge of complicated federal and state laws regulating commercial motor vehicle operation.
+Thoroughly investigating a truck accident requires examining more evidence that might be looked at in other kinds of auto accident cases.
+It also requires in-depth knowledge of complicated federal and state laws regulating commercial motor vehicle operations.

 - More potentially liable parties – Many companies are involved in the operation of a commercial truck.
-Each of these parties may bear some or all the fault for a truck accident.
-This can complicate a truck accident claim as each of these parties tries to shift blame for the crash onto other potentially liable parties.
+Each party may bear some or all the fault for a truck accident.
+This can complicate a truck accident claim as each party tries to shift blame for the crash onto other potentially liable parties.

-- Complicated insurance coverages – Trucking companies often have complex layered insurance policies, which can make it difficult to determine how much coverage may be available to compensate you for your losses.
+- Complicated insurance coverages – Trucking companies often have complex, layered insurance policies, making it difficult to determine how much coverage may be available to compensate you for your losses.